occiware/TOSCA-Studio/README.md

 #### Deployment

-A visual documentation of WordPress deployment process can be found here:
+While the transformation and deployment process can be triggered from within TOSCA-Studio, a visual documentation of the deployment process  can be achieved using [SmartWYRM](https://gitlab.gwdg.de/rwm/de.ugoe.cs.rwm.smartwyrm), a webserver visualizing the runtime model maintained by the OCCIWare runtime server.
+Below you can see the design time WordPress OCCI configuration and how it is transferred to the runtime model of the OCCIWare runtime server and deployed on a private OpenStack cloud.
+Moreover, a short demonstration of the deployed application is provided:

 ![WordPress](videos/WordPress-deployment.gif)

+The implementation of the OCCI Orchestrator deployment logic can be found [here](https://gitlab.gwdg.de/rwm/de.ugoe.cs.rwm.docci).
-A MP4 video is also available [here](https://github.com/occiware/TOSCA-studio/raw/master/videos/WordPress-deployment.mp4).
+A MP4 video of the deployment process demonstration is available [here](https://github.com/occiware/TOSCA-studio/raw/master/videos/WordPress-deployment.mp4).

 ### Node Cellar